 The official processes do not work.

-You will waste five years of your life writing letters before an investigation will even begin.
+You will waste many. many years of your life writing letters before an investigation will even begin.

 And in the meantime the Bad Apple Bully-Mob will be continually "losing" their documents, "forgetting" what they did and why they did what they did, promoting each other, changing jobs and changing their "story", refining, refining, refining till they finally develop an allegation that you cannot disprove.